-Downtown Walla Walla is a perfect launchpad for your family summer vacation, with plenty of activities and restaurants within walking distance.
+Downtown Walla Walla is a perfect launchpad for your family vacation, with plenty of activities and restaurants within walking distance.
 Consider the playful and modern The FINCH, staffed by a team of recreation-lovers, wine aficionados, and foodies who also act as your area guides.
 The FINCH boasts a uniquely Walla Walla feel inside and out: information-filled local artwork has been thoughtfully created for each guestroom, and there are oversized sitting areas and an outdoor wood-burning fireplace where your family can spread out and relive each day’s highlight reel before heading to bed.

 Family-Friendly Activities in Walla Walla: